 Being the child of a drug addict parents can feel like a war zone instead of a typical household.
-Children of addicted parents witness the personality changes in the addict parent caused by the addiction.
+Children of individuals who suffer from substance dependence witness the personality changes in their parents caused by substance use.

-Family dynamics are often structured around the addict’s behavior.
-The addicted parent may act like a tyrant or be in denial that their drug use or drinking is a problem.
+Family dynamics are often structured around the behaviors of the person who is struggling with substance use disorder (SUD).
+The parent who has a substance problem may act like a tyrant or be in denial that their drug use or drinking is a problem.
 They will often give orders and may blame others for their problems.

 To cope, family members will agree to act as if everything is normal and not bring up the drug abuse, so as not to cause trouble.
 This can cause them to deny their feelings, what they know, and see.

 This type of denial can take a significant psychological toll on loved ones, especially children.
-More than half of children with an addicted parent are in denial of their parent’s addiction, despite evidence to the contrary.
+More than half of children with an addicted parent are in denial of their parent’s substance dependency, despite evidence to the contrary.

 With an estimated 30 million Americans battling with a substance or alcohol abuse problem, it is astonishing to realize the byproduct and repercussions of such a fatal epidemic.

-From an economic standpoint, on a state and federal level, the cost of addiction is evidenced through lost productivity and other devastating ways.
+From an economic standpoint, on a state and federal level, the cost of substance dependence is evidenced through lost productivity and other devastating ways.